20% off your first purchase with code: SHOP24

 • Cynthia Rylant

 Some of these authors mostly write picture books and others chapter books.
-Unless you teach kindergarten or first grade, you will want both in your library.
+Unless you teach kindergarten or first grade, you’ll want both in your library.
 Even fourth and fifth graders enjoy a good picture book!

-Some genres and themes you might have in your library:
+Some of the different genres and themes you might have in your library:

 • pets/animal stories